g-leech/argmin-gravitas/about.md

 ---

-I'm Gavin Leech, a data scientist at a large private org and a '[research parasite][Parasite]'.
-This site is for original contributions to poverty, animal welfare, statistical reanalyses, [scientometrics][Sciento].
-I aim to write essays and software still worth using [decades from now][LongContentIsLong].
+I'm Gavin Leech, a data scientist at a large private org and also a '[research parasite][Parasite]'.
+This site is for original contributions to poverty, animal welfare, statistical reanalyses, [scientometrics][Sciento]; I aim to write essays and software still worth using [decades from now][LongContentIsLong].

-My current projects are
+My current projects are:

 * Making up ways to measure political controversy.
 * A study of poverty's inefficiencies.
-* A critique of juries and maybe also all human law.
+* A critique of juries (and maybe also all human law).
 * [The most morally anachronistic people in history][PridePrescience].

-and, less
+and, less readably:

 * Reading the King James Bible in full, one chapter a day.
+(3 years' labour.)
 * Further stats education.
 * Joining a choir.
 * Kaggle for verifiable modelling skills.